Jeremiah Wright controversy: Later impact and continuing controversy

 Nearly five months after the latest Israeli invasion of Gaza resulting in heavy casualties, on June 9, 2009, in an interview with the Daily Press of Newport News, Wright indicated that he hadn't had contact with Obama up to that point because "Them Jews aren't going to let him talk to me.
 I told my baby daughter, that he'll talk to me in five years when he's a lame duck, or in eight years when he's out of office."
 Wright also suggested that Obama did not send a delegation to the Durban Review Conference in Geneva on racism because of Zionist pressure saying: "[T]he Jewish vote, the A-I-P-A-C vote, that's controlling him, that would not let him send representation to the Durban Review Conference, that's talking this craziness on this trip, cause they’re Zionists, they would not let him talk to someone who calls a spade what it is."
 Writing for The Atlantic, Ta-Nehisi Coates characterized Wright's remarks as "crude conspiratorial antisemitism."

 The pro-Israel Anti-Defamation League released a statement condemning Wright's remarks as "inflammatory and false.
 The notions of Jewish control of the White House in Reverend Wright's statement express classic anti-Semitism in its most vile form."
 Rabbi Scott Gurdin at Temple Sinai said Wright "is missing an opportunity to build alliances and bridges."
 The National Jewish Democratic Council distributed a statement reading, "Obama showed good judgment in strongly separating himself from Reverend Jeremiah Wright".

 On June 11, 2009, Wright amended his remarks during an interview with Mark Thompson on his radio program, Make it Plain.
 "Let me say like Hillary, I misspoke.
 Let me just say: Zionists...
 I’m not talking about all Jews, all people of the Jewish faith, I’m talking about Zionists."
-A pro-Israel writer of The Atlantic, Jeffrey Goldberg alleged that "In other words ... [h]e regrets speaking plainly instead of deploying a euphemism."
+In The Atlantic, Jeffrey Goldberg alleged that "In other words ... [h]e regrets speaking plainly instead of deploying a euphemism."